 In light of the fact that the law of Moses could be heard every Sabbath in the synagogue of every city, James then suggested that a letter be sent to Gentile Believers that they should observe the following:

 “You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.”
 (Acts 15:29)

-While the Bible says that Torah’s commandments are not difficult to keep (Deuteronomy 30:11–14; see also Romans 10:8), the early followers of Yeshua concluded at the meeting that the “extra” traditional laws are too burdensome for Gentile Believers and the conversion process to Judaism is unnecessary.
+While the Bible says that Torah’s commandments are not difficult to keep (Deuteronomy 30:11–14; see also Romans 10:8), the early followers of Yeshua concluded at the meeting that the “extra,” traditional laws are too burdensome for Gentile Believers and the conversion process to Judaism is unnecessary for salvation.